 1. Choose What to Plant

 Before sowing seeds, select suitable plants by considering your local climate, sunlight, soil conditions, and personal preferences.
-Explore options like zinnias, marigolds, tomatoes and snacking peppers, factoring in growth habits, maintenance needs and harvest time to ensure a successful gardening experience.
+Explore options like bush beans, corn, cucumbers, or carrots, factoring in growth habits, maintenance needs and harvest time to ensure a successful gardening experience.

 2. Gather the Necessary Materials

-For successful seed starting, gather essential materials like seeds, garden media mix, containers, tools (trowel, spray bottle) and labels for identification.
-Don’t forget to incorporate fertilizer for healthy seedling growth and ensure you have all the necessary items before you begin.
+For successful seed starting, gather essential materials like seeds, garden media mix, containers, tools (trowel, spray bottle), and labels for identification.
+Don’t forget to incorporate fertilizer for healthy seedling growth.
+Consider natural amendments like compost and worm castings, and ensure you have all the necessary items before you begin.

 Tip: Seed starting trays can be useful for managing multiple seedlings in one spot and simplifying future transplanting.